Deep KKL: Data-driven Output Prediction for Non-Linear Systems: Introduction

 Recently, data-driven approaches based on machine learning emerged as a valuable alternative to methods based on handcrafted models for a large range of applications, where modeling is difficult, laborious or impossible.
 These procedures learn the dynamics directly from a set of observations of the system.
 In its most modern form, Deep Learning, high-capacity deep neural networks are trained from massive amounts of data, with impact on many applications in control theory by complementing classical methods \cite{ponkumar2018deep,peralez2020} or even replacing them, for instance through Deep Reinforcement Learning \cite{busoniu2018reinforcement}.
 Depending on the concrete application and the amount of available data, recent work tends to demonstrate that neural networks may benefit from hybridization with more classical modeling techniques.
 Examples are combinations with physical models \cite{debezenac2018deep,guen2021augmenting}, classical control techniques \cite{shi2019neural,CatchDrone2020}, or adding inductive biases to neural networks encoding domain knowledge such as projective geometry \cite{BeechingECMLPKDD2020}, path planning in graphs \cite{BeechingECCV2020}, or even objectives inspired from animal development \cite{LaetitiaMotivation2019}.

-In this paper, we develop a framework for designing an output predictor capable of forecasting the observed output of an unknown dynamical system.
+In this paper, we develop a framework for designing an output predictor for forecasting the observed output of an unknown dynamical system.
 While designed from a control theoretic point of view, it is easily transferable to methods based on Deep Learning.
 Moreover, under some assumptions, we show that an upper bound of the prediction error can be computed for predictors complying with our definition.

 As a use case of this general approach, we develop an output predictor based on the Kazantzis-Kravaris/Luenberger observer (KKL) \cite{kazantis1998nonlinear} for non-linear systems.
-Building on theoretical work \cite{andrieu2006existence, marconi2007output} and \cite{isidori2010about}, we show that KKL fits into our framework and can be adapted to output prediction.
-Furthermore, we develop a data-driven approach to compute this predictor without any knowledge of the dynamics which generated the observations.
+Building on theoretical work \cite{andrieu2006existence, marconi2007output} and \cite{isidori2010about}, we develop a data-driven approach to compute a KKL output predictor without any knowledge of the dynamics which generated the observations.
 Our method mainly relies on Deep Learning to identify relevant regularities in the training data and extracts a predictor from them.
-We illustrate some of the capabilities of the model across a variety of experiments.
+We illustrate some of the capabilities of the model across a variety of simulations.
 We also highlight the limitations, which are due to this constructive solution for KKL.
 We compare the proposition with two types of deep networks classically used in the field of machine learning for time series forecasting: \textit{Recurrent Neural Networks} (RNNs) \cite{rumelhart1986learning} and a more modern variant called \textit{Gated Recurrent Units} (GRUs) \cite{cho2014learning}.